-EVIDENCE OF MEETING THE STANDARD Foothill College engages in continuous, broad based, systematic evaluation, and planning as demonstrated by its adopted planning calendar, which is publicly posted and reviewed [I.B.9_01; I.B.9_02].
+EVIDENCE OF MEETING THE STANDARD Foothill College engages in continuous, broad based, systematic evaluation and planning as demonstrated by its adopted planning calendar, which is publicly posted and reviewed [I.B.9\01; I.B.9\02].
 The planning calendar provides direction regarding the planning of short and long-range needs, including regular review of College planning documents and processes.

-Participatory governance, through the Mission Informed Planning Council (MIP-C), creates a comprehensive structure to support systematic evaluation and planning.
-MIP-C established a process to engage in review of the College mission statement, a crucial piece of the planning process [I.B.9_03].
-Additionally, MIP-C recommended incorporation of the Technology Task Force as a subcommittee of MIP-C and is taking a lead role with the Educational Master Plan update [I.B.9_04; I.B.9_05].
-Efforts to establish an integrated planning/institutional effectiveness committee are underway to further the integration of systematic evaluation and planning for institutional effectiveness [I.B.9_06; I.B.9_07].
+Participatory governance, through the Mission Informed Planning Council (MIPC), creates a comprehensive structure to support systematic evaluation and planning.
+MIPC established a process to engage in review of the College mission statement, a crucial piece of the planning process [I.B.9\03].
+Additionally, MIPC recommended incorporation of the Technology Task Force as a subcommittee of MIPC and is taking a lead role with the Educational Master Plan update [I.B.9\04; I.B.9\05].
+Discussions about establishing an integrated planning/institutional effectiveness committee to further the integration of systematic evaluation and planning for institutional effectiveness have occurred [I.B.9\06; I.B.9\07].

 Short-term and long-term planning efforts can also be observed through how program review, planning, and resource allocation are integrated as one process.
-Responsibility for these efforts are shared by the Program Review Council, Resource Allocation Team, and supported through the Instruction Office and Institutional Research and Planning Office.
-These data provided in this process align with the student equity goals in areas where the College has documented disproportionate impact [I.B.9_08; I.B.9_09; I.B.9_10].
+Responsibility for these efforts is shared by the Program Review Council, Resource Allocation Team, and supported through the Instruction Office and Institutional Research and Planning Office.
+These data provided in this process align with the student equity goals in areas where the College has documented disproportionate impact [I.B.9\08; I.B.9\09; I.B.9\10].
 The comprehensive program review template captures long-range planning needs while the annual program review process provides shorter-term progress updates.
 The long-range needs are crystalized into proposed action plans and any needed resources are requested.
 Alignment between resource requests with the respective program review data aims to yield resource requests seeking to improve metrics such as enrollment, course success, or disproportionate impact rates.